fsi-open/doctrine-extensions-bundle/Resources/doc/form.md

 $form->add('file', 'fsi_file');
 ```

-There is only one option `'file_url'` which can be any callable with following signature:
+It has only a single option - `'file_url'` - which can be any callable with the following signature:

 ```php
 function (UrlGeneratorInterface $urlGenerator, FormInterface $form): string;